silexphp/Pimple/README.rst

     $container = new Pimple();

-    // define your project parameters and objects
+    // define your project parameters and services
     // ...

     // embed the SomeContainer container